philyboysmith/wsrt/content/collections/pages/water-monitoring.md

         content:
           -
             type: text
-            text: 'Take a look at our handy river health scorecards which have been created using data collected by our brilliant River Guardians.'
+            text: 'Take a look at our handy river health scorecards and map which have been created using data collected by our brilliant River Guardians.'
       -
         type: set
         attrs: